ropensci/roweb3/content/blog/2022-02-15-gghdr/index.md

 </div>
 </div>

-Also, the display of 1d marginal distributions for both variables could be a useful feature to have.
+Also, the display of 1d marginal distributions for both variables could be a useful feature to have through `geom_hdr_rug()`.

 ```r
 ggplot(faithful, aes(y = eruptions, x = waiting)) +